What is Hand Hygiene?

 Hand hygiene is becoming more important than ever in public health especially in today’s current circumstances, as Professor Didier Pittet from the WHO (World Health Organization) reinstates in their global hand hygiene campaign outreach.
 The WHO have worked hard in sharing preventative measures to promote good hand hygiene and infection control actions reducing the risk of disease especially in healthcare settings.

 Proper and washing is one of the most important actions we can take in preventing the spread of bacteria.
-The CDC have also highlighted just how important washing your hands frequently is in order to prevent illness.
+The government in Canada express how important washing your hands frequently is in order to prevent illness.
 It may sound simple but not nearly as many people as you think do it effectively, or at all!

 Improve Hand Hygiene in Your Business

 Hand washing is fundamental to tackling the spread of infection and so too is hand drying, therefore it’s important that your business provides the right solutions to encourage effective routines.